About Dallas Nutritionist Jennifer Neily

 I didn’t know what to believe

-Twenty-two years ago, in an established and successful business career, I was at a place in my life where I was tired of dieting.
+Twenty-four years ago, in an established and successful business career, I was at a place in my life where I was tired of dieting.
 Quite honestly?
 Really confused about what to eat.
 I didn’t know what to believe.

 One day I would read what one “expert” would say.
 The next day I would read or hear another “expert” say something entirely different.
 It was so confusing.
 Who was right?
 I needed to learn more.